ibm-bluemix-mobile-services/bms-hellotodo-strongloop/README.md

 As a result of the above steps Bluemix will provision a Node.JS runtime and populate it with a HelloTodo application created using StrongLoop.
 This application uses LoopBack framework to expose the `/api/Items` API which will be used by Web UI.
 This reposotory contains the source code of that HelloTodo application.

-> Some of the methods of the above API are protected by Mobile Client Access service, therefore they will be unaccessible from web UI.
+> Some of the methods of the above API are protected by App ID service, therefore they will be unaccessible from web UI.
 You will need to use mobile HelloTodo samples to be able to access these APIs.
 This will be explained later.

 Usually it might take couple of minutes for your application to be provisioned and started.
 Once you're back to your Bluemix Application Dashboard click on an application route found in the top part of a screen.